ncsa/Nightingale_real/docs/source/filesystem.rst

 **Home**

-The /home area of the filesystem is where users land upon logging in to the cluster via SSH, and is where a user’s $HOME environment variable points.
+The /u area of the filesystem is where users land upon logging on to the cluster via SSH, and is where a user’s $HOME environment variable points.
 This area has a fairly small quota and is meant to contain a user’s configuration files, job output/error files, and smaller software installations.
 This area is automatically set up during the account provisioning process.
 It is not possible to request an expansion of home directory quota.
 If a user depletes the available space on their home directory, they will be notified and and given the opportunity to remove files from it.
-At some point the data will be cleared to get below the 5GB threshold.
+At some point the data will be cleared to get below the 50GB threshold.

 **Project**

 The /projects area of the filesystem is where members of a group (be they a single faculty member, a lab group, a department, or an entire college) store their project-related files.
-Users can have access to multiple project subdirectories if they are a member of various groups, and have been granted access to the space by the project's Principal Investigator (PI).
+A user can have access to multiple project subdirectories if they are a member of various groups, and have been granted access to the space by the project's Principal Investigator (PI).

 **User Scratch**